GSA-TTS/tts-tech-operations/workflow.md

 4 minutes: Staging

-Teammates will order the cards within their iniatatives in the Icebox (Sprint Staging) based on their own criteria
+Teammates will order the cards within their initiative in the Icebox (Sprint Staging) based on their own criteria

 16 minutes: Card Review (Icebox)